pim03/asal/README.md

 The important code is here:
 - [foundation_models/__init__.py](foundation_models/__init__.py) has the code to create a foundation model.
 - [substrates/__init__.py](substrates/__init__.py) has the code to create a substrate.
-- [rollout.py](rollout.py) has the code to rollout a simulation efficiently
+- [rollout.py](rollout.py) has the code to rollout a simulation efficiently.

 Here is some minimal code to sample some random simulation parameters and run the simulation and evaluate how open-ended it is:
 ```python